freelancephp/WP-External-Links/wp-external-links/readme.txt

-=== WP External Links (nofollow new window seo) ===
+=== WP External Links (nofollow new tab seo) ===
 Contributors: freelancephp
 Tags: links, new window, new tab, external links, nofollow, follow, seo, noopener, noreferrer, internal links, link icon, link target, _blank, wpmu
 Requires at least: 4.2.0
 Tested up to: 4.5.2
 Stable tag: 2.0.0

-Open external links in a new tab or window, adding "nofollow" and "noopener", set font icon, SEO friendly and more.
-Easy install.
+Open external links in a new tab / window, add "nofollow", "noopener" and font icons, SEO and more.
+Also for internal links.

 == Description ==